 Friedrich Nietzsche

-Despite a single crow being able to destroy the heavens, it seems they have no desire to rob a humanity so inept at living in the moment, one that has so devalued life and itself that it felt the need to invent heaven.
+Despite a single crow being able to destroy the heavens it seems they have no desire to rob humanity.
+Humanity being so inept at living in the moment that it devalues life and itself so much that it has felt the need to invent heaven.
 Or perhaps crows simply have better things to do.

 By demonstrating no need of salvation or afterworlds crows present a real threat to the heavens.
 Just like humans they belong only to the moment.
 This is how a single crow is capable of destroying the heavens.

-The exclusion of crows from heaven says nothing about crows; it merely demonstrates the fragility of heaven.
+The exclusion of crows from heaven says nothing about crows; it merely demonstrates the fragility of heaven which is a nothing more than the product of human insecurity.

 It was suffering and impotence – that created all afterworlds… Weariness, which wants to reach the ultimate with a single death-leap, a poor ignorant weariness, which no longer wants even to want: that created all gods and afterworlds.